obfuscatedgeek/chatgpt-lets-talk/readme.md

 Written in native Javascript, does not use any external libraries or APIs other than the ones already available in the browser.

+#### Its minimalistic UI, almost none and works purely on keyboard shortcuts.

 ## Features